Human embryonic development: Inner ear

 At about 22 days into development, the ectoderm on each side of the rhombencephalon thickens to form otic placodes.
 These placodes invaginate to form otic pits, and then otic vesicles.
 The otic vesicles then form ventral and dorsal components.

 The ventral component forms the saccule and the cochlear duct.
 In the sixth week of development the cochlear duct emerges and penetrates the surrounding mesenchyme, travelling in a spiral shape until it forms 2.5 turns by the end of the eighth week.
 The saccule is the remaining part of the ventral component.
 It remains connected to the cochlear duct via the narrow ductus reuniens.

 The dorsal component forms the utricle and semicircular canals.

 Middle ear

 The first pharyngeal pouch lengthens and expands to form the tubotympanic recess.
 This recess differentiates to form most of the tympanic cavity of the middle ear, and all of the Eustachian or auditory tube.
 The narrow auditory tube connects the tympanic cavity to the pharynx.

 The bones of the middle ear, the ossicles, derive from the cartilages of the pharyngeal arches.
 The malleus and incus derive from the cartilage of the first pharyngeal arch, whereas the stapes derives from the cartilage of the second pharyngeal arch.

 Outer ear

 The external auditory meatus develops from the dorsal portion of the first pharyngeal cleft.
 Six auricular hillocks, which are mesenchymal proliferations at the dorsal aspects of the first and second pharyngeal arches, form the auricle of the ear.

 Eyes

 The eyes begin to develop from the third week to the tenth week.
+The neural ectoderm, the surface ectoderm, and the periocular mesenchyme contribute to the development of the eye.